bndF1/Podcasts-demo-app/articles/05-architecting-angular.md

 ---
-title: 'Architecting Angular Applications: A Case Study in Scalable and Maintainable Design 🚀'
+title: "Architecting Angular Applications: A Case Study in Scalable and Maintainable Design \U0001F680"
 published: false
-description: 'Explore a case study on architecting Angular applications for scalability and maintainability.
-Learn best practices and design patterns to build robust and efficient Angular projects.'
+description: Explore a case study on architecting Angular applications for scalability and maintainability.
+Learn best practices and design patterns to build robust and efficient Angular projects.
 tags: 'Angular, patterns, scalable, architecture'
 cover_image: ./assets/adapter-pattern.png
+id: 2197480
 ---

 In the ever-evolving landscape of web development, creating a **scalable** and **maintainable Angular application** is crucial for long-term success. 🏗️ Today, we'll dive into a **case study of an architecture** that promotes these qualities, examining its structure and benefits.
 We'll explore how this architecture was used to build a music streaming application (simplified for this example) with a growing library of podcasts and user features. 🎧